rgambord/c99-doc/doc/sections/15/2/3/1/index.rst

 .. _9899_H.2.3.1p2:

+.. container:: snum

+   :ref:`2 <9899_H.2.3.1p2>`

-:ref:`2 <9899_H.2.3.1p2>` The derived constants for the floating point types are accessed by the following:
+The derived constants for the floating point types are accessed by the following:

 .. code-block:: text